Skip to content

 To build the racer, Alex and his team of engineers used their knowledge of military components to repurpose the belly tank of a P-38 Lightning fighter.
 Combining its sleek body with a powerful Ford flathead V8, this car set multiple speed records at the Bonneville Salt Flats in the early 1950s, reaching a top speed of 198.34mph.

-Unfortunately, the original So-Cal belly-tank car has been lost to time, but a recreation now serves as the centrepiece of Petersen Automotive Museum co-founder Bruce Meyer’s collection.
+The original So-Cal belly-tank car now serves as the centrepiece of Petersen Automotive Museum co-founder Bruce Meyer’s collection.

 After dominating the Bonneville scene throughout the 1950s, Alex decided to close the Speed Shop and move into automotive film-making in the 1960s, predominantly focusing on motorsport events such as Pikes Peak, Daytona and the Indy 500.